-The untouched and beautiful beach-lined scenery of Dhërmi on the Albanian riviera is the trendiest festival destination of the new decade.
+The untouched and beautiful beach-lined scenery of Dhërmi on the Albanian riviera is the trendiest festival destination for the new decade.

 It’s no surprise then that LWE, the team behind countless acclaimed electronic festivals in the UK, have chosen Albania as the setting for the first-ever ION Festival.

-Taking place between 2-9 September 2020, ION promises a week-long celebration of music, restoration and exploration.
+Taking place between 2-9 September 2020, the debut ION Festival promises a week-long celebration of music, restoration and exploration.

 Second stage, The Bunker, is described as a huge indoor space of blasted concrete pillars and labyrinthine passageways – the ideal environment for the world of techno.

 Other stages include beachside stage, The Deck, and woodlands stage, The Cove.
 Set up on a rocky hill, The Castle stage is a 19th century abandoned castle that will play host to a very special event.

 Elsewhere, The Sub Base stage is described as an ex-military submarine base set into the side of a mountain.
 All stone and rusting steel, work on the Sub Base started in 1969 and finished almost 20 years later and is now used for navy training.

 Musical highlights from the line-up so far include sets from favourites Maribou State, George Fitzgerald, Adriatique, Ben UFO, and HAAi.